- The Pink Panther Strikes Again, Oct. 18 – 20, 2018

 - New Play Festival 2019: May 2 – 4

-- Check out the new ‘Mentorship Program’ through the Theatre Boosters, where interested alumni, parents or those in the community can share their love of theatre with the students.
+- Check out the new ‘Mentorship Program’, where interested alumni, parents or those in the community can share their love of theatre with the students.

 Did you know 1/4 of the student body at Bishop Chatard participates in Theatre?